 Ascaris suum adult worms were collected from intestines of infected pigs from a commercial slaughterhouse.
-A. suum L3 were freshly hatched from embryonated eggs isolated from adult worm uteri following the protocol described by Masure et. al. (2013) (38).
-Briefly, eggs were incubated in sodium hypochlorite for 1 hr, washed three times with PBS and hatched by magnetic stirring with 2 mm diameter glass beads for 15 mins.
-After overnight incubation at 37°C, the larvae were collected and washed 3 times with the following antibiotic mix: 10X Penicillin/Streptomycin (Thermo Fisher 10000U/mL), 3X gentamicin (Sigma 50mg/mL), and tetracycline 30 μg/mL (Sigma).
+A suum L3 were freshly hatched from embryonated eggs isolated from adult worm uteri following the protocol described by Masure et al (2013).
+Briefly, eggs were incubated in sodium hypochlorite for 1 hour, washed three times with PBS and hatched by magnetic stirring with 2 mm diameter glass beads for 15 minutes.
+After overnight incubation at 37°C, the larvae were collected and washed three times with the following antibiotic mix: $10\times$ penicillin/streptomycin (Thermo Fisher 10 000 U/mL), $3\times$ gentamicin (Sigma 50 mg/mL), and tetracycline $30~\mu$ g/mL (Sigma).
 The larvae were then cultured in DMEM medium at 37°C for use in our in vitro experiments.

-Serum samples
+6.2 | Serum samples

-Serum samples collected from A. suum infected pigs were collected as per approved ethics from the Ghent University EC2015/55.
+Serum samples collected from A suum-infected pigs were collected as per approved ethics from the Ghent University EC2015/55.
 Patient serum was used from study participants in projects 032/2010 and 291/2008 recruited from the Western Cape, South Africa.
-Both projects were approved by the University of Cape Town Faculty of Health Sciences Human Research Ethics Committee.
-Detection of IgG4 against A. lumbricoides was tested by ELISA as per (74).
-In brief, ELISA plates were coated with helminth 10 μg/ml for antigen-specific IgG4.
+Both projects were approved by the University of Cape Town, Faculty of Health Sciences Human Research Ethics Committee.
+Detection of IgG4 against A lumbricoides was tested by ELISA as per.
+60 In brief, ELISA plates were coated with helminth 10 μ g/ml for antigen-specific IgG4.
 Initial plasma sample dilutions were 1:50 (total IgG) and 1:20 (antigen-specific), followed by serial 1:5 dilutions of the initial dilutions.
 Secondary IgG (Southern Biotech) was used at 1:1,000, and secondary IgG subtypes (Southern Biotech) were used at 1:500.
 All secondary antibodies were alkaline phosphatase-linked.
-Healthy serum was defined as being IgG4 negative and patient serum as IgG4 positive as per (74).
+Healthy serum was defined as being IgG4 negative and patient serum as IgG4 positive as per.
+60

-In vitro generation of human blood monocyte-derived macrophages and eosinophil isolation
+6.3 | in vitro generation of human blood monocytederived macrophages and eosinophil isolation

-CD14+ human monocytes and human eosinophils were isolated from buffy coats of healthy donors, in accordance with the Cantonal Ethics Committee of the Canton of Vauld (Vaud-Switzerland), written consent from the donors was obtained by the Lausanne blood transfusion center, the agreed that after absolute anonymity that certain components of their blood be used for medical research purposes.
-For CD14+ monocytes magnetic separation was performed with

-CD14+ MicroBeads (Miltenyi Biotech) according to manufacturer's instructions.
-Briefly, PBMCs were isolated by density gradient using Ficoll-Paque (GE Healthcare, ρ =1.077 g/mL).
-The leukocyte interphase was collected, washed and labelled with CD14 MicroBeads.
-After magnetic separation on LS columns (Miltenyi Biotech), cells were cultured for 7 days in complete RPMI medium (RPMI with 20 % fetal bovine serum, 10 mM HEPES, 100 U/ml penicillin, 0.1 mg/ml streptomycin) with 20 ng/mL of human M-CSF (Peprotech).
-Eosinophil isolation was obtained with the human Eosinophil Isolation kit (Miltenyi Biotec) according to manufacturer's instructions.
-Buffy coats were diluted in PBS and centrifuged on a Ficoll-Paque layer (GE Healthcare, ρ =1.077 g/mL).
+CD14+ human monocytes and human eosinophils were isolated from buffy coats of healthy donors, in accordance with the Cantonal Ethics Committee of the Canton of Vauld (Vaud-Switzerland); written consent from the donors was obtained by the Lausanne blood transfusion centre, and they agreed that after absolute anonymity that certain components of their blood be used for medical research purposes.
+For CD14 + monocytes, magnetic separation was performed with CD14 + MicroBeads (Miltenyi Biotech) according to manufacturer's instructions.
+Briefly, PBMCs were isolated by density gradient using FicoII-Paque (GE Healthcare; $\rho = 1.077$ g/ml).
+The leucocyte interphase was collected, washed and labelled with CD14 MicroBeads.
+After magnetic separation on LS columns (Miltenyi Biotech), cells were cultured for 7 days in complete RPMI medium (RPMI with 20% foetal bovine serum, 10 mM HEPES, 100 U/ml penicillin, 0.1 mg/ml streptomycin) with 20 ng/ml of human M-CSF (Peprotech).
+Eosinophil isolation was obtained with the human Eosinophil Isolation Kit (Miltenyi Biotec) according to manufacturer's instructions.
+Buffy coats were diluted in PBS and centrifuged on a Ficoll-Paque layer (GE Healthcare; $\rho = 1.077$ g/mL).
 The red cell pellet was lysed with the Red Blood Cell Lysis Solution (BioLegend).
-Cells were washed and magnetic labeling of non-eosinophils with a biotinylated antibody cocktail and Anti-Biotin MicroBeads was performed.
+Cells were washed and magnetic labelling of noneosinophils with a biotinylated antibody cocktail and Anti-Biotin MicroBeads was performed.
 Subsequent magnetic separation with a LS column (Miltenyi Biotec) was performed and the eosinophil enriched fraction was collected and culture in complete RPMI medium.
-Cellular purity was checked by morphological analysis of stained cytospin preparations
+Cellular purity was checked by morphological analysis of stained cytospin preparations.

-Larval binding assay
+6.4 | Larval binding assay